GoogleCloudPlatform/apigee-samples/apiproduct-operations/README.md

 ## Manual Setup instructions

-If you've clicked the big clue button above, you can ignore the rest of this README.
+If you've clicked the blue button above, you can ignore the rest of this README.
 If you choose _not_ to follow the tutorial in Cloud Shell, you can follow these steps on your own:

 1. Clone the `apigee-samples` repo, and cd into the `apiproduct-operations` directory